Raagna/MobileGame/README.md

   - [Troubleshooting](#troubleshoot)

 ## Description
-Concept: The main concept of the game is to move the barrel left and right to catch as many fish as you can without touching the sharks.
+The concept of the game is to move the barrel left and right to catch as many fish as you can without touching the sharks.
 You get 3 lives; every time you hit a shark, you lose a life.
 The higher your score the faster they start to drop.

 ## Screen shots